wvlet/airframe/airframe-config/README.md

 1. The application specifies an environment (e.g., `test`, `staging`, `production`, etc) and configuration file paths.
 1. Read a configuration file (YAML) from the paths specified in `configpaths`.
-   - The first YAML file found in the config paths will be read.
+   - The first found YAML file in the config paths will be used.
    - `config.registerFromYaml[A](yaml file)` will create an object `A` from the YAML data.
    - If the YAML file does not contain data for the target environment, it searches for `default` environment instead.
        - If `default` environment is also not found, the provided default object will be used (optional).